 To qualify for the perfect 80s high school pregnancy movie, who else could play the starring role but Molly Ringwald?
 This isn’t a John Hughes film, but it still fits in well with the 80s high school genre that has maintained its popularity over the years.
-Ringwald’s character falls pregnant with her longterm boyfriend in her senior year, and the couple decide to brave it alone and raise the baby by themselves.
+Ringwald’s character falls pregnant with her long-term boyfriend in her senior year, and the couple decides to brave it alone and raise the baby by themselves.

-This film features all the struggles you might expect a teen couple to face, and feels a little like a public service announcement in places.
+This film features all the struggles you might expect a teen couple to face and feels a little like a public service announcement in places.
 Well worth a watch though, especially if you like a happy ending.
 Get For Keeps on DVD or instant video here.

 #11: The Backup Plan

 How could you not watch this Arnie classic!
 Arnold Schwarzenegger plays the role of a doctor who becomes pregnant after his associate, Danny DeVito, convinces him to take an experimental fertility drug, “expectane” as part of a research project.
-Because the drug fails to gain approval from the FDA in order to continue it’s research, Danny DeVito is kicked out of the research lab.
+Because the drug fails to gain approval from the FDA in order to continue its research, Danny DeVito is kicked out of the research lab.
 This means that Danny DeVito must keep a pregnant Arnie under wraps, so they can prove that the drug works in humans.

-The laughs just don’t stop as you follow Arnold’s undercover journey during pregnancy, complete with morning sickness, cravings, soft skin and a monster appetite.
+The laughs just don’t stop as you follow Arnold’s undercover journey during pregnancy, complete with morning sickness, cravings, soft skin, and a monster appetite.
 See the movie here.

 #13: She’s Having A Baby

-Kevin Bacon (Jake) and Elizabeth McGovern (Kristy) feature as young newlyweds in a comedy-romance movie about life and the choices we make as we become grown ups.
+Kevin Bacon (Jake) and Elizabeth McGovern (Kristy) feature as young newlyweds in a comedy-romance movie about life and the choices we make as we become grown-ups.
 After getting married, you should have babies, right?!
 Their parents think so.
 Jake loves his wife very much but still feels like something is missing.
 One day, Kristy tells Jake she’s been off the pill for three months — enough to make a man’s life flash before his eyes!
 She’s Having A Baby also features a young Alec Baldwin.
 You’ll have a good laugh at the 80s fashion wear too.
 Check it out here.